securitybunker/databunker/API.md

    https://bunker.company.com/gensession/DAD2474A-E9A7-4BA7-BFC2-C4506880198E
 ```

-It will generate a new uuid, that you can now pass to 3rd party system as a user id.
+It will generate a new token, that you can now pass to 3rd party system as a user id.

 ## User consent management